250 Years of Banking in Greater Cincinnati: From Flatboats to Fintech

 The 1770s–1800s: The Frontier and the First Settlements

 Financial life on the frontier was informal and precarious.
-Currency was scarce, barter was common, and the few coins in circulation were often foreign.
+Currency was scarce, barter was common and the few coins in circulation were often foreign.
 Paper money of dubious value circulated widely, and the concept of a trusted local institution where a family could safely deposit their savings was still generations away from becoming a reality for most residents of the region.

 The 1810s–1850s: Cincinnati Becomes a Banking Center

-By 1836, Cincinnati’s five banks represented a total capital of $4,108,200 — making it the state’s major commercial and banking center (Encyclopedia of Cleveland History, case.edu/ech).
-The city’s financial institutions financed the pork-packing trade that earned Cincinnati its nickname “Porkopolis,” the river shipping industry and the wave of German and Irish immigrants who were reshaping the region’s culture and economy.
+Banking grew alongside commerce.
+By the 1810s Cincinnati had established multiple banking institutions, including the Farmers and Mechanics Bank, organized in 1812, and the Commercial Bank, incorporated in 1829.
+By 1836, the city's five banks represented a total capital of more than $4 million — making Cincinnati the state's dominant commercial and banking center.
+Those institutions financed the pork-packing trade that earned Cincinnati its nickname "Porkopolis," the river shipping industry and the wave of German and Irish immigrants who were reshaping the region's culture and economy.

 The 1860s: The National Banking Act and Cincinnati’s First National Charters